mcbookshelf/bookshelf/docs/modules/hitbox.md

   **Execution `as <entities>`**: The entity or entities whose hitbox should be reset.

 :Outputs:
-  **State**: The entity’s hitbox is now dynamic again and will automatically update with scaling, growth, or other changes.
+  **State**: The entity's hitbox is now dynamic again and will automatically update with scaling, growth, or other changes.
 ```

 > **Credits**: Aksiome